 Liquidrom Thermal Baths

-The Liquidrom thermal baths offers the perfect way to end a day of lots of walking.
+The Liquidrom thermal baths offer the perfect way to end a day of lots of walking.
+This is definitely one of the crazy things to do in Berlin.
 Dip into the freezing plunge pool, soak your feet in a hot bath and zen out in the silent, dark and sensory pool area.
 There are also saunas and a steam room, but be prepared to leave your swimsuits outside as they aren’t allowed in!
 An indoor and outdoor seating and bed area is the ideal end to a chilled couple of hours.
 If you’re feeling peckish then you can enjoy a relaxing lunch with an onsite bar serving food and drink.

 At €19.95 for 2 hours, this is an experience you don’t want to miss, even when it is 35 degrees outside!